JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 ```

 When executing the code above, Julia isn't just adding a small amount and calculating the finite difference.
 Differentiation can be applied to entire programs through extensive use of basic derivatives and the chain rule.
 This concept, **automatic differentiation**, has a lot potential uses in optimization, machine learning, sensitivity testing, and risk analysis.

-#### Machine Learning

-`Flux.jl`, `Gen.jl`, `Knet`, and `MLJ` are all very popular machine learning libraries.
-Many of these libraries take advantage of the automatic differentiation mentioned above.
-There are also packages for PyTorch, Tensorflow, and SciKitML available.

 #### Utilities